-Our approach to admissions takes into account the requirements of the Equality Act 2010.
+Our approach to admissions considers the requirements of the Equality Act 2010.

-The University is committed to providing an environment free from discrimination, bullying, harassment or victimisation, where all members of its community, including those that seek to apply to the University, are treated with respect.
+The University is committed to providing an environment free from discrimination, bullying, harassment or victimisation, where all members of its community, including those who seek to apply to the University, are treated with respect.